 4. Verulamium Theatre, St Albans, Hertfordshire

 Verulamium was one of the largest Roman cities in Britain, with lots remaining today to explore.
-You can visit the remains of the town and city walls in Verulamium Park, the Hypocaust (central heating system, built in around 200 AD), and a theatre – which claims to be a unique example in England, being a theatre with a stage, rather than a tradition Roman amphitheatre.
+You can visit the remains of the town and city walls in Verulamium Park, the Hypocaust (central heating system, built in about AD 200), and a theatre – which claims to be a unique example in England, being a theatre with a stage, rather than a tradition Roman amphitheatre.

-Built in about 140 AD, the theatre initially would have been used for anything from religious processions to wild beast shows.
-By about 300 AD, after some redevelopment work, it could seat 2000 spectators.
+Built in about AD 140, the theatre initially would have been used for anything from religious processions to wild beast shows.
+By about AD 300, after some redevelopment work, it could seat 2000 spectators.

 Don’t miss the museum, filled with treasures and mosaics.